ilourt/gocker/README.md

 #### Src folder

 The folder **src** corresponds to the folder containing the source code of your app.
-It the folder which will be build and run in the production mode or automatically rerun in the case of development mode.
-At the root of this folder there are 2 files: **start-dev.sh** and **start-prod.sh**.
-These files are scripts run when the docker image start, they allow to download and install dependencies and then to run the project.
+It the folder which will be automatically rerun.
+At the root of this folder there is a file **start.sh**.
+It is the script run when the docker image start, it allows to download and install dependencies and then to run the project.

 ## Built With